Washington Mutual and How It Went Bankrupt

 The second reason for WaMu's failure was that it expanded its branches too quickly.
 As a result, it was in poor locations in too many markets.
 As a result, it made too many subprime mortgages to unqualified buyers.

-Third was the August 2007 collapse of the secondary market for mortgage-backed securities.
+The third was the August 2007 collapse of the secondary market for mortgage-backed securities.
 Like many other banks, WaMu could not resell these mortgages.
 Falling home prices meant they were more than the houses were worth.
 The bank couldn't raise cash.

 In the fourth quarter of 2007, it wrote down $1.6 billion in defaulted mortgages.
 Bank regulation forced it to set aside cash to provide for future losses.
 As a result, WaMu reported a $2 billion net loss for the quarter.
 Its net loss for the year was $67 billion.
 It dwarfed its 2006 profit of $3.6 billion.

-Fourth was the September 15, 2008, Lehman Brothers bankruptcy.
+A fourth was the September 15, 2008, Lehman Brothers bankruptcy.
 WaMu depositors panicked upon hearing this.
 They withdrew $16.7 billion out of their savings and checking accounts over the next 10 days.
 It was 9 percent of WaMu's deposits.
 The Federal Deposit Insurance Corporation said the bank had insufficient funds to conduct day-to-day business.
 The government started looking for buyers.
 WaMu’s bankruptcy can be better analyzed in the context of the 2008 financial crisis timeline.

-Fifth was WaMu's moderate size.
+The fifth was WaMu's moderate size.
 It wasn't big enough to be too big to fail.
 As a result, the U.S. Treasury or the Federal Reserve wouldn't bail it out like they did Bear Stearns or American International Group.

 Who Took Over Washington Mutual